 In 2010 Michael Bula conceived and directed Des Courtes Lignes de Courteline – 4 specifically modern adapted 1 act plays for schools, successfully continuing into 2013.
 He was assisted by Eddy Fatha and a number of female actors, including the well-known professional singer and pianist Déborrah “Moggy” Morgan.

-In 2013, Michael sourced and created, with the assistance of Linda Entwisle and Eddy Fatha, a schools’ incursion where students work-shop the famous Le Petit Nicolas ‘At the Market’ play extracts which continues in 2014 and beyond.
+In 2013, Michael sourced and created, with the assistance of Linda Entwisle and Eddy Fatha, a schools’ incursion where students work-shop the famous Le Petit Nicolas ‘At the Market’ play extracts or alternatively a rehearsed reading by MFT actors – which continues in 2014 and beyond.

 All 3 productions are available for schools.